Tips When Running Your Pool

 Now for the Filtration Rate, you should determine the pool pump’s flow rate, including the resistance to flow in your system’s plumbing.

-Take note that bigger pools and pools that have water features have more resistance than the standard.
+Take note that bigger pools and pools with water features have more resistance than the standard.
 Aside from that, the manufacturer of your pool pump should show the flow rate of your pump.

 On average, a 1 HP pool pump can pump 50 gallons every minute, 3,000 every hour.